-The Norwegian Atlantic Committee (Norwegian acronym: DNAK) was founded in 1955 upon the initiative of the Committee on Foreign Affairs of the Parliament of Norway.
+The Norwegian Atlantic Committee (NAC, Norwegian acronym: DNAK) was founded in 1955 upon the initiative of the Committee on Foreign Affairs of the Parliament of Norway.
 The objective of the Norwegian Atlantic Committee is to promote knowledge and discussion about Norwegian foreign-, defense-, and security policy, with emphasis on the transatlantic relationship.
 DNAK is politically independent.
 It does not conduct research on its own, however, it is a meeting place and arena for discussion and dissemination of expertise.

 DNAK organize meetings, seminars, courses in international politics, study trips, and larger conferences, some in cooperation with other institutions.
 DNAK also publishes a variety of publications, both printed and online.
 It seeks to promote a better understanding of Norwegian foreign- and security policy abroad through participation in meetings, conferences, and study trips.
 DNAK is affiliated with the Atlantic Treaty Association (ATA), consisting of NATO members, partners and associated countries.

 DNAK’s focus and daily activities aims to reflect current international developments as well as significant geopolitical processes shaping Norway`s surroundings.
 This implies that DNAK in recent years has gained a wider geographic and thematic field of interest.

 The main target group of NAC consists of the media, politicians, organizations, civil servants, the armed forces, diplomates, researchers, students and teachers.
 Furthermore is the Youth Atlantic Treaty Association (YATA) Norway, an organization for students and young professionals, subordinated to the Norwegian Atlantic Committee.

 DNAK receives public funding, mainly from the Ministry of Defense and the Ministry of Foreign Affairs, in addition to NATOs Public Diplomacy Division.